 Q: How many Jewish students are there on campus?

-A: Jews comprise a little under 10% of the student body at MIT, accounting for about 320 undergrads and 500 graduates.
+A: Jews comprise about 8% of the student body at MIT, accounting for about 320 undergrads and 500 graduates.

 Q: How do students get involved with Hillel?
 Are there membership fees?